-When you’re under tight time constraints, quickly locate faults with the DC Scout—with as little as 2 mA of current—in nuclear plants, power generation plants, oil refineries, chemical plants, ships, and fire alarm systems.
+When you’re under tight time constraints, quickly locate faults with the DC Scout—with as little as 2 mA of current.
 The D.C.
 Scout is used for locating resistive or non-resistive current paths from DC Battery Distribution System to building ground without de-energizing components or loads in the system.

 - -No disconnecting leads to isolate grounds in complex DC circuits

 - -Follow pulses to ground with clamp-on detector probe

 - -Troubleshoot critical control systems quickly and accurately